lukas-vlcek/elasticsearch-prometheus-exporter-branches-switch/README.md

 This will actually push all the new branches into remote plugin repository.
 Notice, that in this example we are still using copy of the production repository.
-Should we leave out the `ESPP_REPO_URL` param then the changes would be pushed to production plugin repo (which also assumes use has repo push privilege).
+Should we leave out the `ESPP_REPO_URL` param then the changes would be pushed to production plugin repo (which also assumes user has repo push privilege).

 You can also leave out (or **unset** if they are already set!!!) both the `ESPP_REPO_URL` and `PUSH_CHANGES_BACK` params which will allow you to push all the changes manually into production repo, like: